ftrackhq/ftrack-javascript/README.md

 The event hub in the JavaScript API has some minor differences and lacks some of the features available in the [python counterpart](https://ftrack-python-api.rtd.ftrack.com/en/latest/handling_events.html).

+#### Setting custom attributes

+Currently, this can be done, but not in an elegant way.
+Tracked in https://github.com/ftrackhq/ftrack-javascript/issues/153.

 #### Subscription expressions

 The JavaScript API currently only support expressions on the format `topic=value` including wildcard support `topic=ftrack.*`, and more complex expressions such as filtering based on event source or data are not supported.

 #### Target expression

 Targeted events will invoke all subscribers of the topic, not just those matching the target expression.
+Tracked in https://github.com/ftrackhq/ftrack-javascript/issues/166.

 #### Stopping events